Hull and Selby Railway: North Eastern Railway period (1854–1923)

 On 2 January 1871 the NER opened its York and Doncaster branch, consisting of two new sections of track, running briefly over the Leeds and Selby, and Hull and Selby lines at Selby.
 On the Hull and Selby, the new line turned north to York at Barlby junction; the new line formed a new route for the East Coast Main Line.
 On 1 September 1871 the NER gave notice of its intention to end the lease of the H&S Line, and to purchase the company.
 The exchange of H&S shares for cash or NER preference stock was undertaken between 1871 and 1872, and the Hull and Selby Railway ceased to exist as an independent entity in 1872.

 The Manchester, Sheffield and Lincolnshire Railway obtained running powers into Hull in 1873, and had a goods station, English Street goods station, built west of the NER's Railway Street goods station, connected to the mainline by 1.75 mi of track.
 The station was built and operated by the NER for the MS&LR.
 The MS&LR began running trains into Paragon station from August 1873; the goods station opened in August 1879.

 In the early 1870s increased traffic to Hull began to cause traffic jams, in part due to inadequate goods facilities; leading to local calls for an alternative railway into Hull.
-After much machinations and several failed schemes a rival line and dock opened in 1885 the Hull Barnsley & West Riding Junction Railway and Dock Company, constructed primarily to compete for freight (coal) trade between Hull to south Yorkshire.
+After much machinations and several failed schemes a rival line and dock opened in 1885 the Hull, Barnsley and West Riding Junction Railway and Dock Company, constructed primarily to compete for freight (coal) trade between Hull to south Yorkshire.
 Opening of the new railway led to a rates war between the H&BR and NER, with the NER reducing their rate from 2s 2.75d to 1s 11.75d in 1886.
 The competition between NER, H&BR, and Hull Dock Company on dock and railway rates weakened the latter two financially to the extent that both began seeking amalgamations with the NER or other companies.
 In 1893 a bill was passed allowing the amalgamation of the Hull Dock Company into the NER.
 After acquiring the Dock Company the NER began improvements to the docks, St Andrew's Dock was expanded (1894), and in 1904 work began on a new wharf for the fruit trade, and for passenger steamers: the Riverside Quay which included its own passenger station was completed between 1907 and 1911.
 All the new works were rail connected from the Hull-Selby Line off its route into Humber Dock.